Education in the United States: 21st century

 During the 2010s, American student loan debt became recognized as a social problem.
 Like every wealthy country, the COVID-19 pandemic and Deltacron hybrid variant had a great impact on education in the United States, requiring schools to implement technology and transition to virtual meetings.
 Although the use of technology improves the grading process and the quality of information received, critics assess it a poor substitute for in-person learning, and that online-only education disadvantages students without internet access, who disproportionately live in poor households, and that technology may make it harder for students to pay attention.

 Some colleges and universities became vulnerable to permanent closure during the pandemic.
 Universities and colleges were refunding tuition monies to students while investing in online technology and tools, making it harder to invest into empty campuses.
 Schools are defined as being in low financial health if their combined revenue and unrestricted assets will no longer cover operating expenses in six years.
 Before COVID-19, 13 institutions were in danger of closing within 6 years in New England.
 With the presence of COVID-19, that number has increased to 25 institutions.

-In the United States due to the financial impact caused by COVID-19, 110 more colleges and universities are now at risk of closing.
+In the United States, due to the financial impact caused by COVID-19, 110 more colleges and universities are now at risk of closing.
 This labels the total number of colleges and universities in peril due to pandemic to be 345 institutions.
 While prestigious colleges and universities have historically had financial cushion due to high levels of enrollment, private colleges at a low risk have dropped from 485 to 385.
 Federal COVID-19 relief has assisted students and universities.
 However, it has not been enough to bandage the financial wound created by COVID-19.
-Colby-Sawyer College located in New Hampshire has received about $780,000 in assistance through the United States Department of Education.
-About half of this money was dispersed amongst the student body.
-Colby-Swayer College was also capable of receiving a loan of $2.65 million, to avoid layoffs of their 312 employees.

 Yale economist Fabrizio Zilibotti co-authored a January 2022 study with professors from the Columbia University, New York University, University of Pennsylvania, Harvard University, Northwestern University, and the University of Amsterdam, showing that "the pandemic is widening educational inequality and that the learning gaps created by the crisis will persist."
-As of result, COVID-19 educational impact in the United States has ended by March 11, 2022, as Deltacron cases fall and ahead of the living with an endemic phase.